-Day 8 - Depending on departure times there may be time for a last early morning game ride out of Kujwana, returning to camp for breakfast.
-Pack up and then you will be taken to board a helicopter for the short flight back into Maun for your onward journey.
-(B)
+Day 8 - Depending on departure times there may be time for a last early morning game ride out of Kujwana,

-DATES & RATES 2024
+DATES & RATES 2025

+SAFARI DEPARTURE DATES:

-SAFARI DATES March to November (inclusive): 7 night safaris - Saturday to Saturday 10 night safaris - Saturday to Tuesday 5 night safaris - Sunday to Friday (or any day for one base)
+March to November (inclusive): 7 night safaris - usually Saturday to Saturday 10 night safaris - usually Saturday to Tuesday 5 night safaris -usually Sunday to Friday

 NB If dates do not suit exactly, please check with us as there is often some flexibility.
 Fly camping on 10 night safaris is subject to a minimum of 4 people.

-If there are less, the final 3 nights of a 10 night safari will be based in Kujwana (or possibly Mokolwane) camp January, February & December: Kujwana camp remains open, and dates are flexible although safaris will be based throughout at Kujwana.
+January, February & December:

+Safari dates are flexible.
+Safaris will be based throughout at Kujwana.